 We regret to inform you that the garment industry is unclean and significantly contributes to harm to both the environment and people.

-The good news is that sustainable fashion addresses many of these issues in ways you may not expect.
+The good news is that sustainable fashion provides innovative solutions to many of these problems.

-Luckily, as our consumption has increased, so has our interest in being better consumers.
+Fortunately, as our consumption has grown, so has our desire to become wiser consumers.

 What exactly is sustainable fashion?

-To this day, fashion brands tend to reduce their carbon footprint and any other environmental issue starting from production to the ending point of selling to the consumers.
+Even today, fashion companies strive to minimise their carbon footprint and any other environmental problems from the beginning of production to the end of consumer sales.

-The ultimate target is to have a system that works without any adverse effects on the planet.
+The ultimate goal is to create a system that functions while having no negative consequences on the environment.

 Why is sustainable fashion so important?

 You might be surprised to find that one of the greatest pollutants in the world is the fashion sector.

 In actuality, the sector contributes 20% of the world's industrial water pollution, second only to the oil industry in terms of pollution.